 Ultimately, the responsibility for The X Factor‘s shortcomings must fall on the shoulders of Steve Harris.
 With Smith, Dickinson and Birch all out of the picture, there had never been a Maiden album where the bassist was so completely in charge.
 The X Factor represents what Harris wanted at a time when he could pretty much make exactly the Iron Maiden album he envisioned, at his own pace and in his own studio.

-At its worst the album is a depressing dirge through tracks like Fortunes Of War and 2 A.M., with The Aftermath and Blood On The World’s Hands also struggling to keep the listener’s attention even after years of familiarity with the record.
+However, judging by the way Harris would later welcome Dickinson and Smith back to the band, he might not have been in this position by choice.
+And no matter the time and effort Harris put into the album, at its worst The X Factor is a depressing dirge through tracks like Fortunes Of War and 2 A.M., with The Aftermath and Blood On The World’s Hands also struggling to keep the listener’s attention even after years of familiarity with the record.

 On the plus side, there are lyrics here that must count as some of Harris’ strongest and most gripping ever, as he’s struggling to find firm footing after the upheavals of his divorce and Bruce leaving the band.
 There’s no doubt that The X Factor is heartfelt and well-intentioned, but there’s equally little doubt that Maiden now lack too many crucial ingredients: Songwriters, a more sophisticated guitarist, a more able singer, and a producer with the skills to capture and communicate the intentions and emotions that want to break through these walls of relative incompetence.